OliverMount/IEMdecodingForCalciumData/README.md

 1. git clone the repository to a local folder in your computer

 2. cd in to the scripts folder and set the following paths in the  decoding.py

-	a. data_path: This is the path where the preprocessed calcium data are stored
+	a. `data_path`: This is the path where the preprocessed calcium data are stored
-	b. pval_path: pvalues of the tuned and untuned neurons are stored here
+	b. `pval_path`: pvalues of the tuned and untuned neurons are stored here

 	The two levels of the data directory will look like this